bdelpozo/DE-portfolio/README.md

 The project is organized into several packages, each demonstrating a different concept:

-- `BasicExamples`: Contains a first easy example to break the ice.
+- `basicExamples`: Contains a first easy example to break the ice.
-- `Config`: Contains a file with run configuration and ConfigParser with TypeSafe.config library.
+- `config`: Contains a file with run configuration and ConfigParser with TypeSafe.config library.
-- `DataStructures`: Contains an example of Data Structures.
+- `dataStructures`: Contains an example of Data Structures.
+- `spark`: Contains some examples of Spark applications and a SparkSessionWrapper very useful to use everywhere it's needed a Spar session.
+- `implicits`: Contains an object with some useful classes to define the SparkSessionWrapper.

 ## Dependencies